UCL/research-computing-with-cpp/session10/08exercise5.md

 ### Terminate the cluster

-Once the analysis is complete, terminate the cluster:
+Once our analysis is complete, terminate the cluster:

 ``` bash
 # get cluster id: aws emr list-clusters